V-Sekai/manuals/71 Decisions/71.18 Rejected 18/20220131-run-own-infrastructure.md

   - Add a block volume for $10.
 TrueNAS requires a separate block device.
   - Do not enable backups because TrueNAS has its own backup systems.
 - Add one extra block volume after the machine spins up to get redundancy (RAID-1?)
-- (Note that block volumes can be moved between VMs, so doing things this way gives pretty good redudancy.
+- (Note that block volumes can be moved between VMs, so doing things this way gives pretty good redundancy.

 ## Positive Consequences <!-- optional -->